redn1nja/R_Laboratory_NaiveBayes_Classifier/README.md

 ##### Cons of the method:

-    1) Low speed
+    1) Relatively low speed of testing (10 messages/min), but it depends on the power of a machine
     2) ...

 ---------------------------------------------------------------------------------------------------------------------------------------------------

 ### The method takes:
-     a csv file (train.csv) to calculate probabilities of each word in each message in it a csv file (test.csv) to test the accuracy of the work a txt file (stop_words.txt) with usual english stop words to clean messages for proper work
+- a csv file (train.csv) to calculate probabilities of each word in each message in it
+- a csv file (test.csv) to test the accuracy of the work
+- a txt file (stop_words.txt) with usual english stop words to clean messages for proper work

 ---------------------------------------------------------------------------------------------------------------------------------------------------